bradgarropy/bradgarropy.com/content/posts/youtube-to-yoto.md

 The application is a complete rebuild of the existing [My Yotoplay][yotoplay] site.
 It offers all the same features like card creation, track uploads, and icon selection.
 But the main draw is that it can upload videos and playlists directly from YouTube!

 It also includes the entire selection of icons from [Yoto Icons][yoto-icons] built in.
-And one of my personal favorite features, it can automatically assign numberical icons corresponding to each track.
+And one of my personal favorite features, it can automatically assign numerical icons corresponding to each track.

 I've been using it for the past few weeks to manage my kids' Yoto playlists and it's been working like a charm.
-You login with your own Yoto account, and you'll see all of your existing cards and tracks.
+You log in with your own Yoto account, and you'll see all of your existing cards and tracks.
 Then you can manage them in a much cleaner, streamlined experience.
 No [MYO Studio][myo-studio] required!

 ![yoto-card][yoto-card]